 The syllabus includes eight lecture courses split between the Michaelmas and Lent terms.
 These lecture courses come in two flavours, those which teach the fundamental physics underlying the rest of the course - Relativity, Principles of Quantum Mechanics, Statistical Physics and Astrophysical Fluid Dynamics - and those which apply these concepts to particular astronomical subject areas - Topics in Astrophysics, Physical Cosmology, Stellar Dynamics and Structure of Galaxies and Structure and Evolution of Stars.

 Four lecture courses are unique to Astrophysics.
 The rest are courses shared with Part II Mathematics or Physics.
 In the Michaelmas Term one of the courses (Topics in Contemporary Astrophysics) plays the dual role of introducing students to a range of exciting topics in contemporary astrophysics and developing abilities in physical reasoning and order of magnitude estimates in an astronomical context.
 The other courses are foundation courses in Quantum Mechanics (in the Maths Department) and Structure and Evolution of Stars and Physical Cosmology and Relativity (in the Physics Department).
-In the Lent Term there are four courses, Astrophysical Fluid Dynamics, Galactic Dynamics, Physical Cosmology and Statistical Physics (in the Maths Department).
+In the Lent Term there are five courses, Astrophysical Fluid Dynamics (shared with Physics), Galactic Dynamics, Physics of Astrophysics, and Statistical Physics (in the Maths Department).
 In addition to the lectures, students must choose between two options.
 One option is an extended essay on a topic which is selected from a list of approved titles provided during the Michaelmas term.
 Advisory sessions are offered for the essays, which must be submitted early in the Easter term.
 The other option is that students instead complete computational projects from those offered by Part II of the Mathematics Tripos.
 However, for Part II Astrophysics students, there are two major differences from those taking Part II Mathematics.